rajrdasani/AgeofEmpires2-EDA/README.md

 ## TOC (for presentation)
  1. Game Overview
- 2. Hypothesis 1: Teams Drops vs Individual Drops
+ 2. Topic 1: Teams Drops vs Individual Drops
+ - Hypothesis: A player is more likely to get dropped from a Team Match.
- 3. Hypothesis 2: Subset by Country
+ 3. Topic 2: Most Popular/Competitive Country
+ - Hypothesis: AOE2 will be most popular and competitive in the US
- 4. Hypothesis 3: Wins and Losses Correlation
+ 4. Hypothesis 3: Cprrelation between Wins and Losses
+ - Hypothesis: There will be a correlation between wins and losses because there is no set number of games
- 5. Clustering Example: Player Tiers
+ 5. Clustering: Player Tiers in Team Random Map
+ - Used Hierarchial Modeling